mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 ### If I have Lincoln Collaboration how do I update my account to reflect my collaboration?

 Check your [User Profile page](https://txe1-portal.mit.edu/profile/user_profile.php) on the SuperCloud Web portal.
 The "Lincoln Laboratory Collaboration" section is in the column on the right and should list any collaborations you or your advisor/PI might have.
 If any collaborations are missing you can follow the instructions at the top of the page to update your information.
-Please indicate your collaborator status before May 1 to avoid account deactivation.
+Please indicate your collaborator status before May 1 any interruption to your ability to run jobs.

 ## Differences Between SuperCloud and Engaging